How to Write an Author Bio

 We have come this far, so let’s build a faux bio for our fly-fishing friend.
 I might write this for him:

-If I wanted to include educational info (which doesn’t have high relevancy to this book or author), I might add a line such as, “Wade was previously an immigration law attorney and holds his law degree from Columbia University, though he much prefers schools of fish to classrooms full of lawyers.”
+If I wanted to include educational info (which doesn’t have high relevance to this book or author), I might add a line such as, “Wade was previously an immigration law attorney and holds his law degree from Columbia University, though he much prefers schools of fish to classrooms full of lawyers.”

-Using these keywords is important because it increases the chance that someone’s random Google search for information about a topic related to you and your book might pull in your bio from your author website, Amazon etc. and lead this searcher to you.
+Using these keywords is important because it increases the chance that someone’s random Google search for information about a topic related to you and your book might pull in your bio from your author website, Amazon, etc. and lead this searcher to you.
 In your bio, make sure to use keywords that are very relevant to your field of interest and book genre to accomplish something similar to Troutson’s bio in terms of keyword relevancy for competent Search Engine Optimization.

 Now that you’ve read about author bios, do you feel prepared to write your own?